derekl-beep/scientific-computing-algorithms/README.md

 ## Targets

 To finish this repo, I will implement the numerical methods suggested in the reference, and also to make notes on different topics.
+Apart from the references, I would also like to include some topics that I have hands-on expereience during my research studies.
+For example:

+- Mathematical optimization
+- Kalman filtering
+- Structural dynamics
+- Bayesian model updating

 ## References